15 babies die before, during or shortly after birth in the UK every single day. 15 babies too many.

 - The amazing support that our volunteers provide to bereaved parents locally.

-We will be covering all of this on social media using the hashtag #15babiesaday.
 Post, share and retweet using #15babiesaday to help us to raise awareness of the fact that 15 babies die before, during or shortly after birth every day in the UK, and that this is simply unacceptable.